Frequently Asked Questions

 What will I do at New Student Orientation?

 CNM's three and a half hour Orientation will introduce you to resources and concepts to help you be successful in your first year of college.
 In addition to a walking campus tour, students will explore resources that CNM has available and do activities to prepare for the start of their college career.

 Can I go to any In-Person Orientation Session?

-If you are starting college at CNM in the Spring (starting in January), you can attend any Orientation session offered during the summer.
+If you are starting college at CNM in the Fall (starting in August), you can attend any Orientation session offered during the summer that fits in your schedule.
+However, we recommend attending Orientation at the campus you plan to attend.
 Sessions are offered at Main, Montoya, Rio Rancho, South Valley and Westside Campuses.

 When should I attend Orientation?

-If you are beginning your first classes at CNM in the Spring (starting in January), you can attend any Orientation Session that takes place in the summer.
-You will not be able to register for your classes before you complete Orientation, so you may want to choose to attend Orientation before open registration begins on Nov.
-17.
+If you are beginning your first classes at CNM in the Fall (starting in August), you can attend any Orientation Session that takes place in the summer.
+You will not be able to register for your classes before you complete Orientation, so you may want to choose to attend Orientation before open registration begins on June 22.

 What if I can't make the session at the campus closest to me?